37cut/37cut.github.io/files/osu/readme.md

 - Fingerlock
 - losing attention
 - no progress
-- and also the latency...
+- and also the latency, it feels weird...